ay-lab/dcHiC/README.md

 In order to perform p and q-arm wise PCA calculate, please check the __run_dcHiC_chrArms_pca_step1.pl__ and __run_dcHiC_chrArms_combine_step2.pl__ scripts provided under the ```utility/Chromosome_ArmWise_PCA/``` folder.

+## dcHiC v1

+We previously released a different version of dcHiC (under the branch "dcHiC-v1") based on Python & R. While we hope that all users try the latest version of dcHiC, all code and documentation for the first version remains and we will continue offering support for it into the future.

 ## Contact